Dany Kane: Criminal life

-Gang membership
+MC membership

 Puppet Clubs

 Kane was a member of the outlaw motorcycle groups known as the Condors, the Rockers, and the Demon Keepers, all of which were the puppet clubs of the Hells Angels.
 He had ties to Maurice Boucher, the biggest name in the Canadian Hells Angels.
 When his business began to suffer because he did not belong to a group, Kane approached two members of the Hells Angels, Walter Stadnick and David "Wolf" Carroll, with hope that they could get him into the Hells Angels.
-After a year passed, with Kane doing what he thought was slave labour without being invited to the gang, he became annoyed with Stadnick and Carroll for not getting him into the gang.
+After a year passed, with Kane doing what he thought was slave labour without being invited to the MC, he became annoyed with Stadnick and Carroll for not getting him into the MC.
 The Hells Angels is a hierarchical organization that requires recruits start in a puppet club.
 If they do well, they graduate to the title of hang around, where they can't wear the patch but are considered an associate.
 Next, they become a prospect, where they get a half patch that shows the chapter's title.
 If they continue to perform well, they become a full patch member and get the Winged Death Head emblem.
 Kane had to work as a bodyguard and a chauffeur to Carroll and Stadnick; as a "mule" delivering drugs, prostitutes and guns; and paying for all their meals and drinks at restaurants and bars, in hope that he would be promoted up the ranks as a reward.
 Kane was considered to be a likeable and intelligent character whose only major weakness was sex as he bragged incessantly to anyone who would listen about the size of his penis and his sexual prowess with the opposite sex.
 Kane kept his bisexuality a closely guarded secret as homophobia is rampant within the outlaw biker subculture.